LBarbieri24/DeepLearning_HACKATON/README.md

 ### Loss Function Strategy

-A critical aspect of our approach was the selection of loss functions tailored to handle label noise.
-Our empirical evaluations led to the following strategy:

-- **For Datasets A and B**: Generalized Cross-Entropy (GCE) loss (with q values typically around 0.7-0.9) yielded superior performance.
+A critical aspect of our approach was the selection of a loss function tailored to handle label noise.
+Our empirical evaluations led to using Generalized Cross-Entropy (GCE) loss (with q values typically around 0.7-0.9), which yielded superior performance.
 GCE is known for its robustness to noise by down-weighting the contribution of potentially mislabeled samples with high loss.

-- **For Datasets C and D**: We implemented and utilized the Graph Centroid Outlier Discounting (GCOD) loss, as proposed by Wani et al. (2023) in "Robustness of Graph Classification: failure modes, causes, and noise-resistant loss in Graph Neural Networks".
-GCOD dynamically estimates per-sample confidence scores to re-weight the training objective, proving more effective for the noise characteristics observed in these datasets.

 ### Hyperparameters